Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere

 The Hamiltonian equations are the same as \eqref{hamsys1}, and the integration scheme, in particular, for the $\Theta$ variable is

-One can see that in this case there is no way to get rid of inverse matrix operations, and therefore discrete semidirect product reduction theory provides us with a Lie--Poisson integrator different from \eqref{MHDmethod1}.

-However the question if there are mathematically reasonable and practically important Lie--Poisson flows on such Lie algebras remains open.
+One can see that in this case there is no way to get rid of inverse matrix operations, and therefore discrete semi-direct product reduction theory provides us with a Lie--Poisson integrator different from \eqref{MHDmethod1}.
+However, the question if there are mathematically reasonable and practically important examples of such Lie--Poisson flows remains open.